-- a.
-Syntax and grammar review as necessary and appropriate such as exercises from the textbook. - b.
-Paragraph review as necessary and appropriate such as peer review or group work. - c.
-Essay review as necessary and appropriate such as peer review or group work. - d.
-Review and revise essays written for the paired section of ENGL R101 such as peer review or group work.
+- 1. Syntax and grammar review as necessary and appropriate. - 2.
+Paragraph review as necessary and appropriate. - 3.
+Essay review as necessary and appropriate. - 4.
+Review and revise essays written for the paired section of ENGL R101.

 Critical Thinking Assignments

 1. Participate in class and small group discussion on various topics relating to assigned reading and writing assignments.